 There are two different types of All Coat paint for use on UPVC doors – matt and satin.
 I initially painted my front door with the matt version of the paint.
 For about a week or so, the door looked great.
 However, then the entire door developed an unsightly white bloom that appeared in dry weather:

 I emailed Zinnser, who was really helpful.
 They asked me to fill in a report – including details on how I prepped the door, the weather conditions when I painted it, and details on where my door is located.
 They also asked me to send photos of the bloom so they could investigate the cause.

-It turned out that because my front door is north facing, in a more exposed location then salts were being pushed to the surface of the paint, causing a white bloom.
+It turned out that because my front door is north-facing, in a more exposed location salts were being pushed to the surface of the paint, causing a white bloom.
 Zinnser told me the satin version of Allcoat Exterior was a better option in this case and arranged for a replacement tin of satin paint to be sent to me.
 Top-notch customer service.